 District 215 does not award any scholarships.
 The school acts as an agent for organizations offering scholarships by publishing information as to the availability of such awards and assisting students in completing the appropriate application forms.
-Scholarship information is available on the Guidance website.
+Some of these forms are available in the Guidance Office.
 Some scholarships are based on the total educational record, but most are based on financial need.

-SCHOOL-AGE PARENTS/GUARDIANS
+SCHOOL-AGE PARENTS